Overview

 B. Factors Triggering a Review

-While client accounts are reviewed regularly, major changes in economic, financial, or market conditions or the Key Factors would
+While client accounts are reviewed regularly, major changes in economic, financial, or market conditions or a client’s Key Factors

-trigger more intensive reviews.
-Clients must notify us if there are significant changes to their financial situation which would also
+would trigger more intensive reviews.
+Clients must notify us if there are significant changes to their financial situation, which would

-trigger a review.
-In addition, we seek to meet regularly with clients to review their goals and objectives as well as to review portfolio
+also trigger a review.
+In addition, we seek to meet regularly with clients to review their goals and objectives as well as to review

-strategy, structure, and performance.
-Such meetings with clients typically prompt an in-depth review, with many customized
+portfolio strategy, structure, and performance.
+Such meetings with clients typically prompt an in-depth review, with many

 Clients selecting FLP Atrato Consulting services will receive reviews as specifically contracted for in the respective advisory